Suzuki Ignis Common Problems and Solutions

 Problem:

-You have to fill up your fuel a lot.
+You need to top up your fuel a lot.

 Solution:

-The Ignis is usually fantastic when it comes to fuel efficiency, so having to fill up too often is a sign that there’s something wrong with your fuel pump.
-Check it over, and replace it if it looks worn or damaged.
-We always have fuel pumps available in our store.
+The Ignis is usually excellent for fuel efficiency, so having to fill up too often indicates a problem with your fuel pump.
+Check it and replace it if it appears worn or damaged.
+We always stock fuel pumps at our store.

 Difficulty level